eformat/java-ex/README.md

 Quickly create a new database named whatever you want.
 I am going to name it test and then consequently produce a new table in there named testtable.

-Pls change it to the values of your environment in showdb.jsp an insert.jsp
+Pls change it to the values of your environment in showdb.jsp an insert.jsp Example

 url="jdbc:mysql://127.10.40.130/l
 user="adminrYadluh"  password="zNniQpBPWdxR"/>

+Pls put your own credential from phpmyadmin like user/passwd and mysql db ip address.